QuantumIOT/qiot-io-cli/README.md

   Commands:

     init                                initialize general configuration settings
     signin|si [email] [password]        signin a local user with email and password impersonate|i [userid]              impersonate a userid, or clear impersonation if none provided whoami|?                            dump current user information
     accounts|a                          list visible accounts
     collections|c                       list collections for an account
     things|t                            list things for an account or collection users|u                             list users
-    messages|m [thing_token]        list most recent messages
+    messages|ms [thing_token]           list most recent messages
-    rest <method> <uri> [body]      make a REST api call log|l <thing_token> <message>   log a message for a thing receive|r <thing_token>         receive the mailbox entry for a thing send|s <thing_token> <message>  send a message to the mailbox for a thing
+    rest <method> <uri> [body]          make a REST api call log|l <thing_token> <message>       log a message for a thing mailbox|mb <thing_token> [message]  receive the mailbox entry for a thing without a message, send with one

   Options: